dagatsoin/ravioli/packages/ravioli/README.md

 If the mutation passes the validator, it will be marked as accepted and passed down to the mutator.

 #### Mutator
-A mutator is a simple *non pure* function.
-It returns nothing and mutate the model data.
-This is where the mutation happes
+This is where the mutation happens.
+A mutator is a simple *unpure* function.
+It returns nothing and mutates the model data.

 ```ts
 const setHpMutator = model => payload => (